-Bio-diesel fuels may be used ONLY if the fuel properties meet DIN 51606 or equivalent specification.
-It has been shown that bio-diesel fuels have been found to improve lubricity in concentrations up to 5% blend in petroleum diesel fuel.
+Bio-diesel fuels may be used ONLY if the bio-diesel fuel properties meet the latest edition of ASTM PS121, DIN 51606 or equivalent specification.

+It has been found that bio-diesel fuels may improve lubricity in concentrations up to a 5% blend in petroleum diesel fuel.

-When using a blend of bio-diesel fuel with fuel pumps, the oil level MUST be checked daily when the air temperature is -10° C (14° F) or lower.
-If oil becomes diluted with fuel, oil change intervals must be shortened accordingly.
+When using a blend of bio-diesel fuel, the engine oil level must be checked daily when the air temperature is $-10^{\circ}C$ (14°F) or lower.
+If the oil becomes diluted with fuel, shorten oil change intervals accordingly.

 IMPORTANT: Raw pressed vegetable oils are NOT acceptable for use for fuel in any concentration in John Deere engines.

 These oils do not burn completely, and will cause engine failure by leaving deposits on injectors and in the combustion chamber.

-Users of bio-diesel fuel should always remember that a major selling merit is its ability to biodegrade, so the storage and handling of this fuel is very important.
-This importance can be seen in the following areas of concern:
+A major environmental benefit of bio-diesel fuel is its ability to biodegrade.
+This makes proper storage and handling of bio-diesel fuel especially important.
+Areas of concern include:

-- The quality of the fresh fuel,
+- Quality of new fuel

-- Water content of the fuel,
+- Water content of the fuel

-- Problems due to aging of the fuel.
+- Problems due to aging of the fuel